kovasap/mod_rng_free/README.md

 It will be more important that ever to position brothers so that one single brother isn't exposed to too many attacks per turn.

+### AI and Enemy Changes

+Some enemy stats (notably fatigue) may have to be tweaked to make this proposed design playable.

+Ideally this mod would not require changing any of the AI logic in the game.

 ## Current Implementation

+This is what is currently implemented in this repository.
+Feel free to play with it, but it hasn't been extensively tested for balance.
+It does give a decent feeling of what playing without hit chance feels like in Battle Brothers though!

 ### Poise